-When running a small business, one of the most important things to focus on is customer experience and satisfaction.
-If your customers have a good experience it will enhance your business reputation and build loyalty.
+When running a small café or restaurant, one of the most important things to focus on is customer experience and satisfaction.
+If your customers have a good experience, it will enhance your business reputation and build loyalty.

-Here are five ways you can collect that sort of info:
+Here are 5 ways you can collect that sort of info:

 Create a customer survey

-One the simplest and most effective ways to get feedback for your cafe or restaurant is through customer surveys.
-Using direct, easy-to-answer questions you can get straight to the point, learn what your customers enjoy or dislike, and find ways to improve.
+One simple and most effective way to get restaurant customer feedback is through customer surveys.
+By using direct, easy-to-answer questions, you can get straight to the point, learn what your customers enjoy or dislike, and find ways to improve.

 If you don’t have a database of customer contact details, you can create and print out paper surveys instead.
-Make your surveys short and easy to complete — you’re asking your customers to do you a favour.
-Use simple language and a combination of either true/false, multiple choice or short answer questions.
+Make your surveys short and easy to complete — you’re asking your customers for a favour.
+Use simple language and a combination of true/false, multiple-choice, or short-answer questions.

-Some example questions you could ask in your surveys:
+Some example questions you could ask in your surveys for customer feedback:

 Talk to your staff